Cliquewidth and dimension: Overview

 Consider a rooted tree $T$ whose edges are labeled with elements of a finite semigroup $(\Lambda,\cdot)$.
 We let $u\downtoeq v$ and $u\downto v$ denote that $u$ is an ancestor of $v$ in $T$ allowing $u=v$ in the first but not in the second case.
 For nodes $u\downto v$, we let $\lambda(u,v)$ denote the product of the labels on edges along the $u$-to-$v$ path in $T$.

 The decomposition of $T$ provided by Colcombet's Theorem has the form of a \emph{split} of $T$, which is a function $s$ from the inner (non-root, non-leaf) nodes of $T$ to $\set{1,\ldots,n}$, where $n$ is the \emph{order} of the split.
 The reader should think of a split as of a hierarchical factorization of $T$: first split $T$ into subtrees along inner nodes with value $n$, then split those subtrees into even smaller subtrees along inner nodes with value $n-1$, and so on.
-All subtrees of the factorization can be arranged into \emph{levels} $0,\ldots,n$ so that level $0$ consists of the trivial (unsplittable) subtrees, a subtree $S$ at any level $h\in{1,\ldots,n}$ is split by its inner nodes of value $h$ into subtrees at level $h-1$ called the \emph{factors} of $S$ at that level, and level $n$ contains only the whole tree $T$.
-(Note that a subtree can occur on multiple levels if it has no inner nodes with particular values.)
+All subtrees of the factorization can be arranged into \emph{levels} $0,\ldots,n$ so that level $0$ consists of the trivial (unsplittable) subtrees, a subtree $S$ at any level $h\in\set{1,\ldots,n}$ is split by its inner nodes of value $h$ into subtrees at level $h-1$ called the \emph{factors} of $S$ at that level, and level $n$ contains only the whole tree $T$.
+(Note that $S$ is a factor of itself at level $h$ if it has no inner nodes of value $h$.)
 For $h\in\set{1,\ldots,n}$, we call two nodes $u\downto v$ \emph{$h$-neighbors} if $s(u)=s(v)=h$ and every node $w$ on the $u$-to-$v$ path in $T$ satisfies $s(w)\leq h$.
 Intuitively, this means that splitting at $u$ and $v$ happens at the same step of the factorization.

 The key Ramseyan property exposed by Colcombet's Theorem is as follows.
 A split $s$ is \emph{forward Ramseyan} if for all $h\in\set{1,\ldots,n}$ and all pairs of $h$-neighbors $u\downto v$ and $u'\downto v'$, we have